VectorworksDeveloper/SDKExamples/2019/README.md

 ```
 Failure to do so will result in plugin conflicts between source that have duplicate UUIDs ultimately resulting in one of the two features not working on the client machine.

+**Note:** The Debug builds for win and mac are actually based on the release SDK with the difference that symbol generation is turned on and optimizations are turned off.
+The Debug SDK doesn't actually work with the release Vectorworks and I kept the mac version the same as git doesn't allow the large debug library files to be added to the repository.

 ## Build tools requirements
 - Windows - Visual Studio 2017, toolset version 14.12
 - Mac - Xcode 8.2